kanriapp/kanri/CONTRIBUTING.md

 * Have ESLint and Volar installed on your IDE for code formatting.
 * Follow the general Vue conventions (except for kebab-casing and events)
 * Use camelCasing on any function/method/property in code you've contributed.
+* Add your GitHub username (and optionally email) to the license headers of the files you've worked on (changes of 3+ lines).
+If you are creating a new file, copy a GPLv3 license header from another file and keep the creators attribution (trobonox), then add yourself.

 Please also take a look at the [Code of Conduct](https://github.com/trobonox/kanri/blob/main/CODE_OF_CONDUCT.md).